 How Can IDENTITY Help?

 Identity Counseling Psychology is a counseling and psychotherapy practice in Ann Arbor, Michigan that offers both individual therapy and couples therapy for relationship issues.
 If you live in the Ann Arbor area and are struggling in your relationship, you may benefit from the help of a mental health professional who is experienced in working with couples.
-Miles Cornell, MA, LLPC and Danielle Nicholls-Slovinski, LMSW offer couples therapy at our Ann Arbor practice and are passionate about helping couples work through conflicts, communicate effectively, and reach their relationship goals.
-Check out Miles’ profile or Danielle’s profile to learn more, and contact us today to schedule an intake.
+Ashley Safiedine, LLPC and Danielle Nicholls-Slovinski, LMSW, IMH-E(IV) offer couples therapy at our Ann Arbor practice and are passionate about helping couples work through conflicts, communicate effectively, and reach their relationship goals.
+Check out Ashley’s profile or Danielle’s profile to learn more, and contact us today to schedule an intake.